Calendar Girl (1993 film): Casting controversy

 Columbia Pictures did a nationwide search for a hearing-impaired actor to portray the deaf character Arturo Gallo, with thousands of deaf actors auditioning for the part.
 Ultimately the role went to Kurt Fuller, a hearing actor.
-Producers reasoned they could not find a deaf actor who fit the character’s description as "6 foot 3 and Italian-looking".
+Producers reasoned they could not find a deaf actor who fit the character's description as "6 foot 3 and Italian-looking".
 Columbia hired a sign language interpreter to train Fuller and ensure accuracy in his portrayal.
-The decision to cast a hearing actor as a deaf character ignited criticism in the deaf community, and the National Association of the Deaf organized protests in several cities across the country to coincide with the film’s release date.
+The decision to cast a hearing actor as a deaf character ignited criticism in the deaf community, and the National Association of the Deaf organized protests in several cities across the country to coincide with the film's release date.
+In conjunction with these protests, a poster was commissioned with caricatures of Penny Marshall and Kurt Fuller; Marshall is acting as a puppeteer controlling Fuller's movements, while Fuller signs "I lie".

 Release

 Calendar Girl film was originally planned for a release in April 1993, but this was delayed to August.
-It premiered on September 3, 1993 and grossed $2,570,550 domestically.
+It premiered on September 3, 1993, and grossed $2,570,550 domestically.

 Reception

-The film received mostly negative reviews, with criticisms centered on some of the plot’s improbabilities, particularly when the boys arrive in Hollywood and begin tracking down Monroe, in addition to the contrivances of the script.
+The film received mostly negative reviews, with criticisms centered on some of the plot's improbabilities, particularly when the boys arrive in Hollywood and begin tracking down Monroe, in addition to the contrivances of the script.
 Owen Gleiberman of Entertainment Weekly wrote, "The film revives the voyeuristic smarminess of early-’80s spring-break comedies, only now it’s passed off as soulful nostalgia."
 Johanna Steinmetz of the Chicago Tribune commented the film "is all surface, with no depth of emotional field.
 We are told that each boy matures as a result of this caper, but we can't see it happen."

 In a positive review, John Hartl of The Seattle Times wrote, "Sweet and airy and pleasantly nostalgic, Jason Priestley's first starring vehicle is cotton-candy entertainment for summer's end", and praised the chemistry of the three leads, saying they "form a natural ensemble".
 Emanuel Levy of Variety gave a largely negative review, but conceded "what Shapiro and first-time director John Whitesell do get right is the dynamics of the group, specifically Priestley’s leadership as a combination of persuasion, intimidation and manipulation".

-Hartl said the film’s glaring point is its script, which he said "never goes far enough".
+Hartl said the film's glaring point is its script, which he said "never goes far enough".
 Writing for the Los Angeles Times, Michael Wilmington wrote, "And that's one of the things that's a little off about it: the suggestion that the dream isn't much different than the truth, that real-life Marilyn was exactly as she seemed in the movies."

 On review aggregate website Rotten Tomatoes, Calendar Girl has an approval rating of 11% based on 19 reviews.